googleapis/google-api-nodejs-client/.github/CONTRIBUTING.md

 Documentation will be generated in `docs/`.

 ## Preparing for release
-Before releasing a new version, you should draft release notes, bump the version in `package.json`, and submit a Pull Request with **only** the version bump.
+Before releasing a new version, package maintainers should draft release notes, bump the version in `package.json`, and submit a Pull Request with **only** the version bump.
 After the PR is merged, create the release.
 This will automatically create a new tag, resulting in an automated release.

 ## Contributor License Agreements
 Before creating a pull request, please fill out either the individual or corporate Contributor License Agreement.